 "You'll be able to fly and use Earthquake.
-That could've helped you beat Dugtrio."
+That could've helped against that dugtrio yesterday."
 He finished his last berry.
 "What do you think?
 Are you ready to evolve yet?"

-She ripped off and swallowed another chunk of meat and then shrugged.
-Her tail began tracing the spot on her back where her wings would eventually be.
+She ripped off and swallowed another chunk of meat before shrugging.
+Her tail began tracing the spot on her back where her wings would emerge.

 She could handle an onix.
 Yet the memory of the pictures she had seen made flying sound more appealing.

-"Evolving will make you more vulnerable to rock type attacks.
+"Evolving will make you more vulnerable to rock type attacks though.
 Even a Rock Throw from one of them could knock you out."

-Firebrand was back to being impartial.
+Firebrand felt impartial again.
 She just resumed her meal.

-Vander understood and got up.
+Vander stood and stretched.
 "We can talk about this later."
 He began cleaning up their campsite.
 "Let's get a look at those onix first."

 She nodded as her head leaned back and she swallowed the last chunk of meat.

-They made steady progress even as the wilderness grew thicker.
-There were more large bushes between the trees as they left the more heavily traveled routes.
+They made steady progress even after leaving normal routes.
+More large shrubs grew between the trees.
 The pair eventually reached a ridge over which they could see the peak of Mt.
 Miyazaki.
-It was notably larger than others nearby.
+It was notably larger than the surrounding mountains.

-Perhaps they could see Pallet Town from the summit, Firebrand thought.
-It would be funny if they caught sight of her parents doing their morning flight.
+Firebrand smiled and eyed the peak.
+Perhaps they could see Pallet Town from up there.
+It would be funny if they spotted her parents doing their morning flight.

 "It's probably less than a day's walk from here.
-I think we should camp there," Vander pointed towards the base of the mountain.
+I think we should camp out there," Vander pointed to the base of the mountain.
 "Let's get a full night's sleep before we go up."

-The boy was alert when he returned, arms laden with many berries.
-"It was too easy," he said, dropping them in their empty cooking pot.
+Vander returned, arms laden with small berries "It was too easy."
+He dropped them in their empty cooking pot.
 "There are too many berries in these trees.
-It's like the pokémon aren't eating any at all."
+It's like the pokémon aren't eating any of them."
 Peeling a small chunk off one, he pressed it to his tongue, paused, and then swallowed it.
 "It's not poisoned."

-Firebrand stopped eating and began glancing around.
-The flame on her tail grew slightly and the tongues flicked more violently.
-Her eyes and ears were as sharp as ever and she would snap in the direction of any sound.
-She gave up after a few minutes.
-Perhaps there were no pokémon to be found.
+Firebrand stopped eating and glanced around.
+Her flame grew slightly.
+Her senses were as sharp as ever and she would snap in the direction of any sound.

 "It couldn't be the onix."